Skip to main content

 Reference

 These are not flashy products.
 They won’t light the way at night, or air down your tires with one press of a button.
-But for those looking to upgrade tires or purchase new wheels with a different bolt pattern, wheels spacers and adapters can help accomplish these goals without slamming your Jeep budget.
+But for those looking to upgrade tires or purchase new wheels with a different bolt pattern, wheels spacers and adapters can help the space needed for perfect performance.

-So what exactly do these products do, are they really worth installing on your rig, any legalities, are they safe, and what are some of the recommended brands.
+So how do wheel spacers and adapters perform this magic, and are they really worth installing?
+Are there any legalities, are they safe, and what are some recommended products.

 Wheel spacers, quite simply, are devices made of metal, normally aluminum.
 They mount to the wheel studs in place of the wheel and then Loc-tite is used to ‘lock’ the new lug nuts to the threads on the studs.
 Once installed, these lugs must be torqued to spec and checked again at the manufacturer’s recommended mileage.

-Your Jeep’s wheels then mount to the studs built into the wheel spacers, thus pushing those wheels and tires further out from the Jeep.
+A Jeep’s wheels then mount to the studs built into the wheel spacers, thus pushing those wheels and tires further out from the Jeep.
 Why is this important?
-Well, it allows for clearance of wider tires if you’ve upgraded your rubber, while letting you retain those factory wheels (thus saving money by not adding new rims) without having to worry about rubbing issues.
+Well, it allows for clearance of wider tires for those who have upgraded that rubber, while letting them retain factory wheels (thus saving money by not adding new rims) without having to worry about rubbing issues.

 Another form of wheel spacers are wheel adapters.
 This product, instead of pushing wheels out from the Jeep, actually converts the stock bolt pattern on your vehicle into a different version.
 Popular wheel adapter conversions for Jeep applications are: